ramiro-olea/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-Week zero was more on the sense of knowing what we are going to create in all the bootcamp, but more from a realistic way, meaning having a scenario where we are hired by a company to create X or Y application.
+Week zero was more on the sense of knowing what we are going to create in the bootcamp, but more from a realistic way, meaning having a scenario where we are hired by a company to create X or Y application.

 I created a AWS account from zero, and got to apply all the security best practices that were taught on the live session and that AWS itself recommend.